Over 20 years of stone experience

 Patio Sealing: What Homeowners Ask the Most

-You’ve spent time and money planning a patio space that suits your lifestyle.
-It looks great, feels clean underfoot, and likely adds some value to your home.
-But now that it’s laid, you might be wondering — do you need to seal it?
+You’ve put effort and money into building a patio that fits your lifestyle.
+It looks attractive, feels comfortable underfoot, and may even add value to your home.
+But once it’s finished, one of the biggest questions is — do you really need to seal it?

-This guide answers the most common questions around patio sealing, with practical insight into whether it’s right for your space.
-Use it as a starting point to understand the pros, cons, and process involved in keeping your outdoor space looking its best.
+This guide answers the most common questions about patio sealing, giving you practical advice on whether it’s right for your paving.
+Use it as a starting point to understand the main benefits, potential downsides, and the process of keeping your outdoor space protected and looking its best.

 What happens if you don’t seal your patio?

-Patios are constantly exposed to the elements, foot traffic, moisture, and plant debris.
-Over time, these factors can wear down the surface of your paving — especially if it’s made from porous materials like sandstone, limestone, or concrete.
+Patios face constant exposure to weather, footfall, moisture, and fallen leaves or debris.
+Over time, these elements can gradually wear down paving — particularly if it’s made from porous materials such as sandstone, limestone, or concrete.

-Leaving a patio unsealed won’t cause instant damage, but it does leave the surface more vulnerable in the long run.
-Water can soak into porous stone, creating the perfect environment for moss, algae, and black spot to thrive.
-Stains from BBQs, plant pots, or food spills also become harder to shift without a protective seal.
-During winter, freeze-thaw cycles can lead to surface cracks — particularly in stone that absorbs moisture.
+Leaving paving unsealed won’t ruin it straight away, but it does leave the surface more at risk over the years.
+Porous stone can absorb water, which encourages moss, algae, and black spot growth.
+Spills from BBQs, plant pots, or food are also harder to remove without a barrier in place.
+In colder months, freeze-thaw cycles can cause small cracks to appear — especially in stone that naturally soaks up moisture.

-Here’s a breakdown of the common problems that can arise when patios are left unsealed:
+Here’s a summary of the typical issues that arise when patios are left unsealed:

 Issue Cause Impact